 In the south arm of the transept are two particularly remarkable elements: the Pillar of Angels and the Astronomical Clock.

-The Pillar of Angels of Strasbourg cathedral
+The Pillar of Angels of Strasbourg Cathedral

 Close to the pillar, note the statue of a man leaning on a railing.
 This would be a jealous architect competitor who predicted that such a pillar could never support the archway.
-He declared that he would wait for the structure to collapse to prove the veracity of his conviction.
+He declared that he would wait for the structure to collapse to prove the integrity of his conviction.
 He is still there, waiting…

-The Astronomical Clock of Strasbourg cathedral
+The Astronomical Clock of Strasbourg Cathedral

 A mechanism from the 19th C